Create solutions and projects

 After you create an empty solution, you can add new or existing projects or items to it by choosing Add New Item or Add Existing Item on the Project menu.

-As mentioned earlier, you can also open code projects without needing a solution.
-To learn about opening code without requiring a solution, see Develop code in Visual Studio without projects or solutions.
+As mentioned earlier, you can also open code files without needing a project or solution.
+To learn about developing code in this way, see Develop code in Visual Studio without projects or solutions.